gabyx/ApproxMVBB/index.md

     set(ApproxMVBB_DIR "path/to/installation/lib/cmake")
     find_package(ApproxMVBB [version] [Required] )
 ```
+See the example `example/libraryUsage` which should be configured as a separate build, and the example `example/kdTreeFiltering` for more information on how to
+set up the dependencies!

 --------------------------
 Supported Platforms
 --------------------------
 The code has been tested on Linux and OS X with compilers ``clang`` and ``gcc``.
-It should work for Windows as well, but has not been tested.
+It should work for Windows as well, but has not been tested properly.
+Under Visual Studio 15 it seems to build.

 ---------------------------
 Example Usage: Approximation MVBB